Radius of Convergence and Interval of Convergence Calculator

 1. Enter the nth coefficient \( a_n \) — This is the coefficient formula WITHOUT the \( (x-a)^n \) part.
 Use n as your index variable.

 2. Set the center \( a \) — This is the point around which your power series is centered.
-Default is 0.
+Default is 0 (which gives you a Maclaurin series).

-3. Click “Calculate Convergence” — The calculator displays the radius, tests both endpoints, and gives you the complete interval.
+3. Click “Calculate Convergence” — The calculator displays the radius, tests both endpoints, and gives you the complete interval with steps shown.

 Input Syntax Guide